Aaron-Flynn/Just-Flow-Yoga/README.md

 Added margin and padding to sign-up form as sign up button was going underneath the footer.

-Issues casue by page named sign up.html, renamed to signup.html and links in each page.
+Issues casued by page named sign up.html, renamed to signup.html and links in each page.

 # Credit
 Credit for help and support developing this project goes to :

-Code Institue fellow students on slack,mentor and tutor support team
+Code Institue fellow students on slack, mentor and tutor support team

-Code for Header and Footer section modified form Code Institute - Love running project
+Code for Header and Footer section modified from Code Institute - Love running project

 Favicon from https://www.flaticon.com/